uc-berkeley-w215/spring2022/README.md

 Reading and understanding research papers is one of the fundamental skills you will develop in this course.
 You are expected to read and be prepared to discuss all the assigned readings.
 The papers in this course have been selected to provide key background in the field and inspiration for your course projects.

-**It is your responsibility to go through the syllabus and notify the instructors of which papers you would like to lead.**  You are required to lead the discussion of 2-3 papers of your choice (the exact number depends on course enrollment).
+**It is your responsibility to go through the syllabus and notify the instructors of which papers you would like to lead.**  You are required to lead the discussion of 2 papers of your choice.
 With instructor approval, you can substitute any of the papers in the syllabus with a paper of your choice.
 The instructors might also recommend papers that they believe will be helpful or interesting to you.

 Paper assignments will be filled on a first-come, first-served basis, so we recommend selecting your papers as soon as possible.
 For each paper, you should notify the instructors at least one week in advance of when you plan to present.